 Indigenous History Resources

-Before colonial settlement in New Brunswick, the indigenous peoples sustained themselves by hunting, fishing, and cultivating crops.
+For thousands of years indigenous peoples utilized the lands in the Harvey area for hunting, fishing, and cultivating crops and its waterways for travel and commerce.
+The land remains unsurrended and unceded tradional lands of the First Nations.
 Three distinct groups asserted their territorial claims in the region: the Mi’gmaq in northern and eastern New Brunswick, the Wolastoqiyik (Maliseet) along the Saint John River Valley, and the Peskotomuhkatiyik (Passamaquoddy) in the St. Croix River watershed.
 The Wolastoqiyik predominantly occupied the territory in the Harvey area.
 Additional information is available in the provided links.

 First Nations Sources